 Story of the Blessing on the Road to Darjeeling, India (Orange, black, and white butterflies, North of Ft.
-Bragg, California, USA)
+Bragg, California, USA), a photo by Wonderlane on Flickr.

 Accompanied by American sangha (Buddhist congregation members) the senior Tibetan Buddhist Lama from Seattle, His Holiness Dagchen Sakya traveled overseas to Darjeeling, India in 1999 to give Sakya Lamdre, a series of initiations into highest yoga tantra - advanced meditation.
 While on their way to the Sakya sect 'Ghoom Monastery', an older monastery nestled high in the Himalayan foothills above Darjeeling something fun occurred when he stopped on the road to give blessings -- which illustrates prejudice and removes it in the wise.